lflores1961/teamManager/README.md

 # Team Manager
-This is my second try to build a simple tool to help sports teams managers to handle money handling.
+This is a attempt to create a helpfull tool for any amateur sports organization basically with payments.
+The goal is to distribute the basic app freely and then charge a subscription and monthly fee for more sophisticated features.

 This app will be designed for mobile devices using bootstrap and nothing out of the world about money handling, just a